PHD IN THEOLOGY | THM IN THEOLOGY

-- The Practical Theology concentration requires a Master of Divinity degree or its equivalent and the equivalent of three years full-time ministry experience.
-In order to demonstrate ministry experience, applicants to the Practical Theology concentration must submit an executive summary of paid and volunteer positions held – including church and parachurch, part-time and full-time – sketching primary responsibilities and accomplishments.
+- Applicants in Theological Studies who want to specialize in practical theology must have a first theology degree that includes at least 16 quarter units (or 12 semester units) of courses in ministry/praxis, not including internships and the equivalent of three years full-time ministry experience.
+In order to demonstrate ministry experience, these applicants must submit an executive summary of paid and volunteer positions held – including church and parachurch, part-time and full-time – sketching primary responsibilities and accomplishments.

-- PhD applicants should be competent in the biblical languages of Greek and Hebrew.
+- In most cases, PhD applicants should be competent in the biblical languages of Greek and Hebrew.
 Language competency is demonstrated through the successful completion of at least 8 quarter units (6 semester credits) of accredited coursework in each language.
+(Applicants to the Theological Studies concentration planning to pursue research relating to theology and culture, Christian ethics, and practical theology may fulfill the biblical language prerequisite requirement through successful completion of at least 8 quarter units of accredited coursework in either Greek or Hebrew.)
 If PhD applicants have not yet reached this level, they must demonstrate competence within the first year of the PhD program.

 - Three academic reference forms

-- A 7,000-10,000 word sample research paper in the discipline for which the applicant is pursuing further study
+- A 7,000-10,000 word sample research paper written in English and related to the discipline for which the applicant is pursuing further study

 - Applicants whose first language is not English must provide an official record of scores earned on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) test.
 Only test scores earned within two years preceding the submission date of the applicant's current application will be acceptable.
 TOEFL overall scores of at least 100 (internet-based) or 600 (paper), or IELTS overall scores of 7.0 meet the minimum English language entrance requirements.